Anglican Church of Kenya: Archbishops

 The primate of the Church is the Archbishop of All Kenya.
 The see is fixed at Nairobi.
 He was previously styled "Archbishop of Kenya and Bishop of Nairobi", but the Diocese of Nairobi has now been divided into two.
-The Bishop of Nairobi has the geographically larger diocese, whilst there is a separate diocese of All Saints', based around All Saints' Cathedral.
+The Bishop of Nairobi has the geographically larger diocese, whilst there is a separate diocese of All Saints', based around All Saints' Cathedral, Nairobi.
 The primate's title is now "Primate and Archbishop of All Kenya".
 The current archbishop is the sixth since the Province of East Africa was divided into the Provinces of Kenya and Tanzania.